Celebrate Intimate Weddings logo

 This ceremony can also be performed at an anniversary or a renewing of vows ceremony.

-To research this African American tradition and for a list of books about "Jumping the Broom," click here.
+To research this multi-cultural tradition and for a list of books about "Jumping the Broom," click here.

 backSite Map Jumping the Broom Ceremonynext